*M. Johansen, PhD (Director)—public management

 Financial support for the degree and the certificate is available through the Herman S. Doi Fellowship, the D. W. Wood Pacific Island Health Administrators, and the Dick Pratt Endowed Scholarship.
 For further information, contact the program office in Saunders Hall 631 or call (808) 956-8260.
 Applicants may also apply to the East-West Center.

-The master’s degree consists of 8 required courses (24 credits hours); two or three electives (6-9 credits), a 120 hour practicum experience, and a capstone.
+The master’s degree consists of 8 required courses (24 credits hours); three electives (9 credits), a 120 hour practicum experience, and a capstone.
 The capstone must be taken as the final requirement in the program and serves as the culminating experience of the Masters degree.

 Admissions are in the fall only.

 The required courses are interdisciplinary and integrate a series of perspectives and skills important to effective work in public service.
-These courses include content in effective communication in the public sector; public ethics and leadership; budgeting; policy processes, analysis and implementation; organizational change, public personnel management, research design and methods; and the role of culture in public service.
+These courses include content in effective communication in the public sector; public ethics and leadership; budgeting; policy processes, analysis and implementation; organizational change, public personnel management, research design and methods; and public service values.

 The electives allow each student to design a program of study built around a theme of their personal and professional interests.
 Elective courses are selected by the student in consultation with the student’s faculty advisor.